Heroin & Pregnancy: Effects of Heroin Use During Pregnancy

 Heroin Addiction Treatment While Pregnant

-[If you are currently pregnant and looking to recover from addiction, help is available to you.
-Keep in mind that stopping drug use cold-turkey (without medical help) can be very dangerous for you and your unborn baby.5
+If you are currently pregnant and want to recover from addiction, help is available.
+Keep in mind that stopping heroin use cold-turkey (without medical help) can be dangerous for mothers and their unborn babies.1

 If you want to recover from heroin addiction while pregnant, talk to your doctor immediately to understand your best course of action.
 Your doctor can create a treatment plan that is safe for both you and your child that accomplishes your treatment goals.